EdwardHowell627/SQL_Data_Jobs_Analysis/README.md

 # Analysis

-All of the dicussed queries are stored in [project_queries](project_queries)
+All the discussed queries are stored in [project_queries](project_queries)

 ### Simple Exploration

-For my first queries I wanted to do some simple exploration of the dataset, I started by determining what time period my dataset was based and whether any months had more job postings than others.
+For my first queries, I wanted to do some simple exploration of the dataset, so I started by determining what time period my dataset was based in and whether any months had more job postings than others.
 To accomplish this I extracted the year and month from the dataset and grouped by both.

-For each showcase query I will be providing the SQL statement and the results which may be truncated if the resulting table from the query was too large.
+For each showcase query, I will provide the SQL statement and the results, which may be truncated if the resulting table from the query was too large.

 ```sql
 SELECT